verhas/javageci/HOW_TO_BUILD.md

 mvn -PJDK8 clean install
 ```

 to target Java 8.

+You will run the build twice as the documentation will be updated during
+the process to refer to the current build and the test that updates the
+documentation fails when it needs to change the documentation source.

-After the successful build run the shell script
+After the successful build run the shell script `release.sh` that
-`release.sh` that collects all the files, starts the GPG signature and
+collects all the files, starts the GPG signature and creates the ZIP
-creates the ZIP file that can be uploaded to NEXUS.
+file that can be uploaded to NEXUS.